joseph-cariad/SCP_ICMP_TEST/README.md

 MVP0 use cases

-#Development/Integration branch is to merge all the developer feature branch.
+#Development/Integration branch is to merge all the developer feature branch after unit testing.